 - Coordination of construction activities and deliveries around Red Sox schedule and campus activities

-- Work closely with Boston University and Elkus Manfredi Architects to determine phased construction process to minimize disruption to an active campus and community
+- Worked closely with Boston University and Elkus Manfredi Architects to determine phased construction process to minimize disruption to an active campus and community

-- Complete a constructability review of all building elements prior to the start of work in the field
+- Completed a constructability review of all building elements prior to the start of work in the field

 - Use of BIM to generate 3D phasing and logistics plans

 - All construction activities completed by 6 p.m. on weekdays and Saturday

 - Phase 1 occupancy completed by mid-August 2017, and Phase 2 by November 28, 2017

 - Anticipated LEED Silver Certification